odoo/documentation/purchase/purchases/master/uom.rst

 In day-to-day business, it may happen that your supplier uses a different unit of measure than you do in sales.
 This can cause confusion between sales and purchase representative and even make you lose a lot of time converting measures.
-Luckily in Odoo, you can handle different units of measures between sales and purchase very easily.
+Luckily in Twenty20, you can handle different units of measures between sales and purchase very easily.

 Let's take the following examples: